Kaarthik-07/daksh-hackathon/README.md

 Building "Dora AI" was a learning journey in itself.
 Here's how we embraced the learning process:

 - **Hands-on experience** with cutting-edge technologies like Next.js, React, and Tailwind CSS to build the front end of the platform.
-- Learning to integrate **GPT-3.5 AI** effectively, to dynamically generate content and adapt to users' learning styles.
+- Learning to integrate **ML MODELS** effectively, to dynamically generate content and adapt to users' learning styles.
 - Understanding and implementing **best practices in software development** to create a scalable and maintainable codebase.
 - Engaging with the **open-source community** for insights, which significantly accelerated our learning curve.
 - Regular **peer-reviews** and **feedback sessions** that helped us refine our approach and learn collaboratively.